 The presidency said Mr Mandela had been ill for some days at his Johannesburg home, with a recurrence of his long-standing lung problems.

-He was admitted to hospital after his condition worsened at 01:30 on Saturday (23:30 GMT Friday).'A fighter'
+He was admitted to hospital after his condition worsened at 01:30 on Saturday (23:30 GMT Friday).

 The BBC's Karen Allen in Pretoria says there is a quiet hope that the man who led the fight against apartheid may regain his strength once again.